Best Trade Schools in Connecticut

 3. Visit campuses and speak with instructors.

-4. Apply early for both admission and financial aid.
+4. Apply early for admission and review payment options with the school.

 For detailed licensing requirements, review the Connecticut Department of Consumer Protection licensing page.